-Basis used to determine proportions Please add any comments here Number of facilities The Group is made of very diverse business units, thus for consistency we choose the number of facilities as the basis to calculate proportions.
-Since we are still in the process of verifying the water stress information locally, the proportion of operations given is an estimate and not an exact number.
+Basis used to determine proportions Please add any comments here Number of facilities The Group is made of very diverse business units, thus for consistency the number of facilities was chosen as the basis to calculate proportions.
+Since water stress information is still in the process of being verified locally, the proportion of operations given is an estimate and not an exact number.

-Page: 2012-water-indicators-sc
+Page: water-indicators-sc